rvrsfall/colorful/README.md

 # Colorful.css
 Colorful is a simple yet elegant CSS color class library inspired by the Pantone Color Palette.
-It was designed by Eric J Snover and works with virtually any framework/project given it's prefixed classes ("colorful-").
+It was designed by Eric J Ziegler and works with virtually any framework/project given it's prefixed classes ("colorful-").
 Colorful is intended for both designers and non-designers.
 Designers will apreciate the approach to integrating color palletes throughout a project without having to rewrite them from scratch in CSS.
 Developers will enjoy a standardized and easy-to-remember syntax that reduces ambiguety and provides a structure for all members of a project team to easily adapt into their workflow.
 Finally, hobby-coders and anyone looking to colorize their digital web projects will like how there really isn't much work involved in using colorful; no expansive documentation, no advanced syntax to memorize, no pre-required CSS knowledge, and only minimal knowledge of how to add a class to an HTML element like this.
 Although very narrow in scope, Colorful fills a vital area of web design, colors!

 ### Example Use